allvpv/website/content/haotic-journey-through-envvars/index.md

 This static layout can’t easily be modified or extended; the program must copy those variables into its own data structure.
 Let’s look at how Bash, C, and Python store envvars internally.
-I analyzed their source code and came up with a summary.
+I analyzed their source code and here is a summary.

 ### Bash